dolthub/dolt/doc/cli-tour.md

 ...
 ```

 Note that Noms is a typed system.
-What is being shown here is not text, but the first bit of a serialization of the structured data that Noms actually stores.
+What is being shown here for each entry is not text, but a serialization of the diff between two datasets.

 ## noms show